Entity-Relation Extraction as Multi-Turn Question Answering: Datasets and Tasks

 The ACE and the CoNLL-04 datasets are intended for triplet extraction, and two turns of QA is sufficient to extract the triplet (one turn for head-entities and another for joint extraction of tail-entities and relations).
 These datasets do not involve hierarchical entity relations as in our previous {\it Musk} example, which are prevalent in real life applications.

 Therefore, we construct a new dataset called RESUME.
-We extracted 841 paragraphs from chapters describing management teams in IPO prospectuses.
+We extract 841 paragraphs from chapters describing management teams in IPO prospectuses.
 Each paragraph describes some work history of an executive.
 We wish to extract the structural data from the resume.
-The dataset is in Chinese.
-The following shows an examples: